Skip to main content

 Option 1.
 Run a just script

-The simplest way to run a local chain is initiating a just script that builds the chain binary and then creates, configures, and runs a new chain.
+The simplest way to run a local chain is initiating our just script that builds the chain binary and then creates, configures, and runs a new chain.

 1. Clone the repository